What is Flutter? Build Cross-Platform Apps with Flutter

 Disadvantages of Using Flutter

-While Flutter offers numerous advantages for cross-platform mobile app development, it is essential to consider its potential disadvantages as well.
+While Flutter offers many advantages for cross-platform mobile app development, it is essential to consider its potential disadvantages as well.
 Here are some of the challenges and limitations associated with using Flutter:

 Limited Maturity

-Flutter, compared to more established frameworks like React Native or native development, is relatively new.
+When comparing Flutter with more established frameworks like React Native, Flutter is relatively new.
 As a result, the framework’s ecosystem and community, while growing rapidly, may not be as extensive or mature as those of more established alternatives.
 This can sometimes lead to limited resources, fewer third-party libraries, and a smaller talent pool of experienced Flutter developers.

 Large App Size